-Link graph has been there since day one and basically runs on the random surfer model where pages accumulate and pass PageRank around.
+Link graph has been there since day one and basically runs on the random surfer model (or more accurately reasonable surfer model) where pages accumulate and pass PageRank around.
 The amount of accumulated ‘link juice’ determines the importance of the page on the web.
 Naturally it’s not all so simple and there are many other factors which influence how Google sorts their results.

 Social graph is a recent thing, but not quite new.
 Similarly to document connectivity on the web Google looks at individuals and their explicit and implicit social connections trying to make sense of who we are and how to customise our search results accordingly.

 Knowledge graph is quite new and exciting really.
 It’s Google’s way of connecting various entities on a semantic level.
 So right now we’re witnessing first glimpses of something that will soon be true artificial intelligence.
 It’s not quite there, but a few neurons are starting to fire up in Google’s attempt to understand its own index on a whole new level.
 When I say neurons I am not kidding.

 Neural networks are not a new concept.
 They’ve been around for a long time now and have practical application in machine learning including natural language processing, image and speech recognition.

 This means that between now and about 2020 we can expect to see Google which starts to understand things much better.
 We’ll be able to have a basic conversation with the search engine and it will be giving us more and more useful information.
 Google will know us better and will offer answers and suggestions in anticipation of our questions depending on our behavioural patterns, location, time, device, and search history.

 From 2021 onwards Google will be able to predict, suggest, influence and aid our future choices.
 We’ll be able to send it on a complex task to research and summarise findings for us.
 It will be able of performing background investigative work and assist in self-paced learning.
 Google will be our virtual assistant and we’ll be able to ask question such as: